Last updated: 15.3.2018

 More information about the Digia's responsibility can be found in the annual report.

-Digia’s highest decision-making body is the shareholders' meeting at which shareholders exercise their voting rights regarding company matters.
-Each company share entitles the holder to one vote at the shareholders' meeting.
+Digia’s highest decision-making body is the Shareholders’ Meeting at which shareholders exercise their voting rights on company matters.
+The Annual General Meeting is held once a year before the end of June on a date set by the Board of Directors.
+Each company share entitles the holder to one vote at a Shareholders’ Meeting.

-The Annual General Meeting (AGM) should convene annually within three months of the date on which the financial year ends.
-An Extraordinary General Meeting (EGM) must be held if the Board of Directors deems it necessary or if requested in writing by a company auditor or shareholders holding a minimum of 10 per cent of the company’s shares, for the purpose of discussing a specific issue.
+The Annual General Meeting should convene annually within three months of the date on which the financial year ends.
+An Extraordinary General Meeting must be held if the Board of Directors deems it necessary or if requested in writing by a company auditor or shareholders holding a minimum of 10 per cent of the company’s shares, for the purpose of discussing a specific issue.

 The Finnish Companies Act and Digia’s Articles of Association define the responsibilities and duties of the Shareholders’ Meeting.
 Extraordinary General Meetings decide on the matters for which they have been specifically convened.